kuoss/helm-charts/charts/venti-stack/README.md

-# Logmon Helm Chart
+# venti-stack

-Installs the kuoss-venti-stack stack, a collection of Kubernetes manifests to provide easy to operate end-to-end Kubernetes cluster logging, monitoring and visualizing.
+Installs the venti-stack, a collection of Kubernetes manifests to provide easy to operate end-to-end Kubernetes cluster logging, monitoring and visualizing.

 ## Prerequisites